annestrand/flintRV/README.md

     $ make tests DOCKER=ON

+Then to shut down the container when finished:

+    $ docker stop drop32

 ## Make configs ⚙
 Below are a table of Make config variables:
 | Variable     | Behavior                   | Usage                                   | Default             |